ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/headers/add-request-headers.md

 # Add request headers

-$productName$ can add a dictionary of HTTP headers that can be added to each request that is passed to a service.
+Emissary can add a dictionary of HTTP headers that can be added to each request that is passed to a service.

 ## The `add_request_headers` attribute